 - We have a Compliance Committee which specifically establishes and operates our compliance system.
 The Compliance Committee held a meeting each quarter and discussed and reviewed awareness of compliance and matters reported to us through the internal alert system. - Our legal/compliance department continued to provide level-specific group education and e-learning programs as part of our educational activities for our employees.
-We have also worked on awareness activities and fulfilling the internal alert system for our foreign group companies by expanding the use of our external corporate ethics hotline.
+We are also making step-by-step efforts to strengthen the internal alert system for our overseas Group companies by providing compliance awareness training and carrying out compliance review by a third-party as well as by expanding our external corporate ethics hotline.